 For generations, earning an Associate’s Degree in Nursing (ADN) was all one needed in order to pass the exam to become a Registered Nurse (RN).
 And while that still may be the case, and many nurses begin their careers with an associate’s degree, meeting the requirements for many of today’s nursing jobs.
 It requires holding a more advanced degree — in many cases, a master’s degree in nursing.

-Given the headlines about a nursing shortage, and the need to hire thousands of new nurses within the next decade, it would be reasonable to question why it’s becoming harder to become a nurse than easier.
+There are headlines about a nursing shortage, and the need to hire thousands of new nurses within the next decade.
+It would be reasonable to question why it’s becoming harder to become a nurse than easier.

 Improving Patient Care

 Perhaps the most compelling reason that health care facilities are looking to hire nurses with advanced degrees is the marked impact they can have on patient care.

 Multiple studies have shown that patient safety improves when nurses hold at least a BSN.
 For example, one study in the journal Medical Care revealed that the risk of patient mortality decreases by nearly 4 percent when just 10 percent more nurses hold a bachelor’s degree.